 Fawziah’s major focus is on women, education and gender equality that is reflected in her papers presented in conferences around the world.
-Fawziah is known for her activism in child and women rights in Saudi Arabia.
+Fawziah is known for her activism in children's and women's rights in Saudi Arabia.
 In 2013, she was nominated by Newsweek as one of the 125 women of impact in the world.

 Her published work (some of her publications in Arabic journals) includes: The Elusiveness of Teacher Quality: a Comparative Analysis of Teacher Certification and Student Achievement in Gulf Cooperation Council (GCC) Countries in Prospects co-written with Dr. Alix Wiseman.
 She is about to publish a paper entitled: Empowered but not equal: the traditional gender roles as seen by university students in Saudi Arabia in English.